hilton/hilton.github.com/blog/_posts/2014-11-26-supplier-rejection-management.md

 </Response>
 {% endhighlight %}

-Alternatively, just play a surprise audio clip.
+Alternatively, SRM can play a surprise audio clip.
 (Sadly, video is not yet supported.)

 {% highlight xml %}
 <Response>